Jessica-Erickson/AndroidMovieFinder/README.md

 # Movie Finder

-Movie Finder is an app that consumes data from The Movie DB, organizes and presents that data to users, and shows users detailed data of the movies that interest them.
+Movie Finder is an app that consumes data from The Movie DB, organizes and presents that data to users, and shows users detailed information about the movies that interest them.

 ## How to get this project up and running on your machine: